ONLYOFFICE/AppComponents/src/components/Heading/README.md

 </Heading>
 ```

-### If you need to override styles add forwardedAs instead of as
+### If you need to override styles add 'forwardedAs' instead of 'as'

 ```js
 const StyledHeading = styled(Heading)`